 Land acquired by collector

 I am resident of a district dominated by tribals in Maharashtra.
 My grand father purchased a land from tribal member on consideration in year 1963.
 We have been on possession of the land till year 1982 but collector of our district sent a notice for acquisition of that land and acquired it without giving due price of the land.
 No other tribal is ready to buy this from the government so I filed a case for regaining of it from the government.
-My request is rejected by collector and that property vested in government.
-What should I do for getting it back ?
+My request is rejected by the collector and that property vested in the government.
+What should I do for getting it back?

 According to section section 4 and 5-A of Maharashtra Restoration of land to Scheduled Tribes Act 1974 a land purchased from tribal owner by a non tribal between 1957 to 1974 is entitled to restore in the tribal person by the order of collector.